Special Services and Events: With the unfolding of the church year, the Church

 curriculum, visit http://leaderresources.org/j2a.

-Rite 13 is comprised of students in sixth and seventh grade.
+Rite 13 is comprised of students in seventh and eighth grade.
 Their curriculum culminates

 in a special liturgy (Celebration of Manhood and Womanhood) which serves as a rite of

-J2A is for students in eigth and ninth grades.
+J2A is for students in ninth and tenth grades.
 A focus is put on the importance of our

 Christian community as well as developing skills for adulthood.
 This group regularly serves at